 Here's how I would describe it using a loosely compiled essay.

-6 years later, we’ve come a long way with our mission to simplify video creation.
-We’ve made some progress in core areas – we built a product, we learnt how to launch it and make some noise about it, we learnt (are learning) how to listen to our users and improve on the product, we learnt how to execute with a plan, we learnt how to deal with existential crisis that sneaks in at times, we learnt how to communicate with each other very effectively, we learnt how to make progress, we learnt how to handle issues that break critical customer experiences, we learnt what empathy is and how to practice it with each other and our users, we learnt about biases that creep in during our decision making, we learnt how random the world around us can be, we learnt how to get paying customers for an online product, we learnt how to build a small but profitable business with a product that customers love and more importantly we learnt how to unlearn things if need be and remain open to opinions that contradict our perspectives.
+3 years later, we've barely scratched the surface with our mission to simplify video creation.
+But we've made some progress - we built a product, we learnt how to launch it and make some noise about it, we learnt (are learning) how to listen to our users and improve on the product, we learnt how to execute with a plan, we learnt how to deal with existential crisis that sneaks in at times, we learnt how to communicate with each other very effectively, we learnt how to make progress, we learnt how to handle issues that break critical customer experiences, we learnt what empathy is and how to practice it with each other and our users, we learnt about biases that creep in during our decision making, we learnt how random the world around us can be, we learnt how to get paying customers for an online product, we learnt how to build a small but profitable business with a product that customers love and more importantly we learnt how to unlearn things if need be and remain open to opinions that contradict our perspectives.

 Very interestingly now, we believe, is a phase at Typito where we have some clarity on where we are heading and how we'd like to take the journey forward.
 We also realise that it's high time we get onboard some amazing people to join our journey at Typito.
 So yes, we are hiring!
 But to just list out the roles and opportunities we have at Typito with a few lines on how we want driven, enthusiastic, startup-minded folks to join us would be us throwing away our learnings out the window.
 Committing a few years of a person's prime in a startup needs to be thought over well and there's value in trying to work with people whose ideologies you respect and aspire to participate in.
 Hence this post is about explaining what defines our culture at Typito - things we hold very close to us at work.